QEC-pages/vecdec/README.md

 	 nfail=[integer]	: total fails to terminate (0, do not terminate) seed= [integer]	: RNG seed or use time(NULL) if 0 (default) mode= [integer]	: operation mode (default: 0)
-		* 0: use basic decoder; read events from file if spec'd
+		* 0: use basic vectorized decoder
+			 read detector events from file 'fdet' if given, otherwise generate 'ntot' detector events and matching observable flips;
+			 read observable flips from file 'fobs' if given
 		* 1: (reserved for BP)
 		* 2: generate most likely fault vectors, estimate Prob(Fail)
+			 generate up to 'ntot' unique min-energy fault  vectors use up to 'steps' random window decoding steps unless no new fault vectors have been found for 'swait' steps.
-	 debug=[integer]	: bitmap for aux information to output (default: 1)
+			 Keep vectors of weight up to 'nfail' above min weight found debug=[integer]	: bitmap for aux information to output (default: 1)
 		*   0: clear the entire debug bitmap to 0.
 		*   1: output misc general info (on by default)